Scholarships

 5. Contest: First Freedom Student Competition

-Criteria: Students in grades 7 - 12.
-Essay contest of 350 words on "What the United States Flag Stands For."
+Criteria: Students in grades 7-12.
+Essay contest of 350 words.
 For more information go to www.fra.org/essay.

-Amount: Grand Prize of $15,000 savings bond; plus 18 National Awards and Regional and Local Prizes
+Amount: Grand prize of $10,000 savings bond; plus 18 National Awards and Regional and Local Prizes

 7. Oratorical Scholarship Program - A Constitutional Speech Contest (American Legion Scholarship Programs: www.missourilegion.org)